zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

    - All operations are logged on the **target** server, not in the server that launched the operation

-   - If a wrong target server for an operation is chosen, Zimbra **automatically proxies** the operation request to the right server
+   - If a wrong target server for an operation is chosen, |carbonio|
+     **automatically proxies** the operation request to the right server

    .. _backup_and_restore: